 Through the work of the UAB Commission on the Status of Women, the University has provided several lactation centers for students, faculty, and staff across the campus.
-Locations of the centers are available at https://www.uab.edu/titleix/pregnancy-parenting/campus-community-support/lactation-centers.
-The School of Health Professions' lactation room is in the Susan Mott Webb Nutrition Sciences Building at 1675 University Boulevard, room 219A.
+Center locations.
+The School of Health Professions' lactation room is in the Susan Mott Webb Nutrition Sciences Building at 1675 University Blvd, Room 219A, Birmingham, AL 35233.
 Female students enrolled in the School of Health Professions have access to the room via their student ID/OneCard.
 If you cannot access the room, contact the building administrator, Julia Tolbert-Jackson at (205) 934-4133.